 baked peach cobbler right out of the oven on a cooling rack.

-How to make Homemade Peach Cobbler with frozen peaches
+How to make homemade peach cobbler with frozen peaches

 No need to thaw!
 Just toss frozen sliced peaches directly in the casserole dish and you are good to go, follow the recipe as stated.
 Frozen peaches will release more liquid than fresh, so your cobbler will be a little more juicy.
 This is not even close to an apology.
 Start slurping.